brianmcn/Zelda1RandoTools/doc/about.md

 And so it went.
 Another month of adding more features, iterating, and polishing, and the tracker finally feels 'ready for the world' as I write this (2021-Oct-21).
 I hope you
 (and your viewers) enjoy using (and watching) it!  --Brian

+**EDIT in August 2023**: wow, the app has come so far in the last couple years.
+So many more features, and greatly improved usability across a variety of devices.
+Thanks to many users (too many to name) who helped over the years by testing, reporting bugs, offering feature suggestions, and discussing design ideas.